Martin Chevrolet services Oil Changes and Automotive Repair

 When determining when to schedule your next oil change in Martin Chevrolet, suggest taking this into consideration: how you drive, the condition and age of the engine, the external environment you drive in, and the amount of stop-and-go versus highway driving.
 If you are unsure feel free to ask a technician at your factory authorized dealer Martin Chevrolet.

 What is known is that regularly changing your oil is crucial for vehicle health.
 Due to the high operating temperatures of the engines, oil goes thermal breakdowns, becoming less effective as a lubricant.
-When the oil stops lubricating, parts of the engine rub together and wear each other out, leading to costly repairs and replacements.
+When the oil stops effectively lubricating, engine parts wear faster, leading to costly repairs and replacements.